May 2026 Graduates....Tell us your plans after BSU by completing the Graduating Seniors Survey!

 Gaining Experience in Technology and Cybersecurity

 Students can gain valuable experience in technology and cybersecurity through a variety of hands-on opportunities both on and off campus.
-Some examples could be working or interning at campus IT departments, help desks, or computer labs, or by taking on roles with local businesses and nonprofits that need support with software, technical troubleshooting, or basic security tasks.
-On campus, students can further build skills by assisting faculty with computing or cybersecurity projects or joining tech-focused student organizations.
-Students can also explore the field off campus through internships with
+Early on campus experiences include working in IT departments, help desks, or computer labs, by assisting faculty with computing or cybersecurity projects, or by joining tech-focused student organizations.

-technology companies, government agencies, and local businesses that use technological systems.
 These opportunities help students understand the many career paths within information technology, cybersecurity, data, and technology services, while developing practical and critical skills that can be utilized in a wide variety of industries.

 Resources for Careers in Technology and Cybersecurity